MoceanAPI/monday-two-way/README.md

 ## FAQ
 1. **Can I get Test Credits ?**

 You can get 20 FREE credits and credits are valid for 14 days.
 Subject to approval.
+Please note that once you make a top-up, the free credits will be removed.

 2. **Can I send international messages?**